vladm0289/weater-crypto-api/README.md

 ### 4. Configure Environment Variables

-Check a `.env` file in the root of the project with required environment variables.
+Create a `.env` file in the root of the project with required environment variables, example you can check in the root of the project in file .env.example

 ### 5. Run Prisma Migrations